-Becker Library has partnered with the Center for High Performance Computing (CHPC) and the Institute for Informatics (I2) to offer free trainings to the Washington University Medical Center community on a variety of research computing topics, including:
+Becker Library offers free trainings to the Washington University Medical Center community on a variety of research computing topics, including:

 These workshops are meant to serve as an introduction to research computing basics and prepare participants for ongoing learning.
 Check below to see what’s coming up or sign up for the mailing list to be notified each time a new workshop is scheduled.

 These webinars are for those with no prior experience with programming languages.
 Registration is required to receive a Zoom link.
 Click on the session title below to register for one or all sessions.

 Join us to learn about the R programming language, R data objects, and basic R code for some common data analysis tasks.
 A small example dataset will be used to demonstrate data exploration, manipulation, and visualization using built-in functions available in base R.

 Join us to learn about the Python programming language and Python code for some basic data analysis tasks.
 Popular Python libraries used for data exploration, manipulation, and graphing on data frames will be introduced.